kkibria/dev_cookbook/docs/_topics/jslib.md

 	plugins: [
 		resolve({
 			browser: true,
-			preferBuiltins: false, // only if you rollup to look inside node_modules for builtins
+			preferBuiltins: false, // only if you need rollup
+								   // to look inside node_modules
+								   // for builtins
 			dedupe: ['svelte']
 		}),
 		json(),